StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Introduction

-The superiority of the proposed StoxLSTM is verified through extensive experiments across a wide range of publicly available benchmark datasets covering diverse domains such as Electricity, Weather, ETT, Solar, Traffic, PEMS, and ILI \cite{ye_cvacl_2016,tan_from_2015}.
-The experimental results demonstrate that StoxLSTM consistently outperforms state-of-the-art baselines across multiple evaluation metrics with better robustness and stronger generalization ability.
-These results validate the superiority and effectiveness of our stochastic state space reformulation in advancing the modeling power of recurrent architectures for time series forecasting.
-The main contribution of this work can be concluded as follows:
+Extensive experiments on multiple publicly available benchmark datasets, such as Electricity, Weather, ETT, Solar, Traffic, PEMS, and ILI \cite{ye_cvacl_2016,tan_from_2015}, demonstrate that StoxLSTM consistently outperforms state-of-the-art baselines in terms of forecasting performance and generalization.
+Our main contributions are summarized as follows:

-\begin{itemize} \item To the best of our knowledge, a \textbf{sto}chastic \textbf{xLSTM}, termed \textbf{StoxLSTM}, is proposed for the first time.
-The StoxLSTM improves the raw deterministic xLSTM architecture by integrating stochastic latent variables into the dynamic recurrent evolutions. \item Efficient parameterization methods of latent temporal dynamics in StoxLSTM is designed.
-Through the stochasticized xLSTM blocks, the StoxLSTM is enabled to flexibly capture complex, nonlinear, and stochastic dependencies that inherently exists in many time series analysis applications. \item Comprehensive experiments on a variety of public avaliable benchmark datasets are conducted.
-Experimental results verified that StoxLSTM can achieve consistent and significant performance gain over current state-of-the-art methods.
-The superiority and effectiveness of the stochastic state space reformulation of xLSTM are validated. \end{itemize}
+\begin{itemize} \item A novel, efficient non-autoregressive SSM dependency is designed, tailored to the structural characteristics of xLSTM recurrent units, enabling effective latent variable modeling and enhanced forecasting performance without introducing excessive complexity to the original architecture. \item To the best of our knowledge, we propose \textbf{StoxLSTM}, the first \textbf{sto}chastic \textbf{xLSTM} explicitly modeling uncertainty and complex latent dynamics in time series.
+Its recurrent units integrate latent stochastic variables directly into xLSTM’s sub-blocks.
+Following the designed SSM dependency, the generative and inference models are formulated based on these stochastic recurrent units and trained via variational inference. \item Extensive experiments on diverse publicly available benchmark datasets demonstrate that StoxLSTM consistently outperforms state-of-the-art methods, validating the effectiveness and superiority of the stochastic state space reformulation of xLSTM. \end{itemize}